jarviscanada/jarvis_data_eng_PranshuPatel/spark/README.md

 - [Retail Data Analytics with PySpark Notebook](./spark/notebook/Retail_Data_Analytics_with_PySpark.ipynb)

 In this architecture, PostgreSQL acts as the source system, Databricks provides the notebook and compute environment, and PySpark DataFrames are used for transformation and aggregation.
-Databricks allows scalable distributed analysis while also making it easy to inspect intermediate and final DataFrames interactively.
+Databricks makes it easy to process the data at scale and interactively inspect intermediate and final results.

 Main Databricks architecture components: